barryclark/jekyll-now/_posts/2017-3-13-host-aspnetcore-webapi-in-iis.md

 ### Enable Windows Authentication

-Make sure you disabled the anonymous Authentication when you want to use Windows Authentication
+Note: Make sure you disabled the anonymous Authentication when you want to use Windows Authentication

     ![host-apppool](https://huangzhenhong.github.io/images/webapi/iis-windowsAuth.png)